 The detox process aims to minimise the negative impact of withdrawal symptoms, and make the experience as safe and as comfortable as possible.
 The most effective form of detox is one that is medically assisted and supported by traineshe d specialists.
 This usually happens within a specialist detox centre or facility, under the care of doctors, nurses and other healthcare professionals.
 Attempting to detox on your own is rarely successful and it is likely that people will experience unnecessary withdrawal symptoms and become de-motivated by many failed attempts.

 What Happens during a Medically Assisted Drug or Alcohol Detox?

 The first step in a medically assisted detox is for patients to have a thorough medical assessment in order to build an accurate picture of their individual needs.
 During this assessment, an expert will gather information on a patient’s medical history and details about their addiction, and use this to develop a personalised detox plan.

 When the amount of alcohol/drugs in a patient’s system is gradually reduced, they will typically begin to experience withdrawal symptoms.
-The type of withdrawal symptoms that are experienced, as well as how severe these are, depend on how long a person has been addicted to alcohol or drugs, the type of substance that they are addicted to, how much they have been consuming, and their general mental and physical health.
+Drug withdrawal symptoms and alcohol withdrawal symptoms can be quite similar, so many people going through detox may experience similar symptoms.
+However, the type of withdrawal symptoms that are experienced, as well as how severe these are, depend on how long a person has been addicted to alcohol or drugs, the type of substance that they are addicted to, how much they have been consuming, and their general mental and physical health.